 Whether from a lack of confidence, concerns over sensitive contents, a change of direction, or simply a fit of pique, a number of artists and writers have either destroyed their own work or asked for it to be destroyed—leaving the public wondering what treasures might have been lost.
-Below is a list of 10 artists and writers who have attempted to destroy their own work, with varying success:
+These artists and writers who have attempted to destroy their own work, with varying success.

 During his lifetime Kafka only published a handful of shorter works, which gained modest critical attention.
-Plagued by self-doubt, Kafka burned a huge amount of his own writing and, aware that his fragile health was failing, he asked his good friend Max Brod, who was to be his literary executor, to destroy any unfinished manuscripts on his death, unread.
+Plagued by self-doubt, Kafka burned a large amount of his own writing and—aware that his fragile health was failing—he asked his good friend and literary executor Max Brod to destroy any unfinished manuscripts on his death, unread.

-Kafka died from tuberculosis at the age of 41 in 1924, and Brod, feeling that Kafka’s writings deserved to be shared, went against his wishes.
-Thanks to Brod, Kafka’s most important works were published, including The Trial in 1925, The Castle in 1926, and Amerika in 1927.
+Kafka died from tuberculosis at the age of 40 in 1924, and Brod, who felt that Kafka’s writings deserved to be shared, went against his wishes.
+He published Kafka’s most important works, including The Trial in 1925, The Castle in 1926, and Amerika in 1927.

-In recent years, a letter has come to light in which Fanny Stevenson reveals that she thinks the story is “a quire full of utter nonsense” and says she's going to burn it herself.
-Robert Louis Stevenson was not be thwarted, however, and rewrote the 30,000-word story by hand.
+In recent years, a letter has come to light in which Fanny revealed that she thought the story was “a quire full of utter nonsense” and said she was going to burn it herself.
+Stevenson was not be thwarted, however, and rewrote the 30,000-word story by hand.
 It was published to great success just a few weeks later.

-Finally, in 2008, the now-aged Dmitri decided it was time to publish his father’s unseen work.
-He pieced together the novel from the many index cards Nabokov had sketched the story upon.
-Unfortunately, the long wait for the much-anticipated work was an anti-climax according to critics, who generally argued that perhaps the work should indeed have been destroyed as Nabokov had wished.
+Finally, in 2008, the now-aged Dmitri decided it was time to publish his father’s unseen work, and pieced together the novel from the many index cards Nabokov had sketched the story on.
+Unfortunately, the long wait for the much-anticipated work was an anti-climax, according to critics, who generally argued that perhaps the work should indeed have been destroyed as Nabokov had wished.

-When the pre-Raphaelite poet’s beloved wife Lizzie Siddal died from a drug overdose, Rossetti was distraught.
-As her coffin was being sealed to be taken away and buried at London's Highgate Cemetery, he secretly placed a notebook with all his most recent poetry into her casket.
+When poet Dante Gabriel Rossetti’s beloved wife Lizzie Siddal died from a drug overdose, he was distraught; as her coffin was being sealed to be taken away and buried at London's Highgate Cemetery, he secretly placed a notebook with all his most recent poetry into her casket.
 Six years later, after his initial grief had passed, Rossetti tried to remember the poems he had lost but was unable to recall them in sufficient detail.
-Frustrated, Rossetti hired some men to steal into Highgate Cemetery and exhume his wife’s casket in order to retrieve the precious poems.
+So Rossetti hired some men to steal into Highgate Cemetery and exhume his wife’s casket in order to retrieve the precious poems.
 The macabre scheme was a success, and despite the manuscript being badly damaged, Rossetti went on to publish the lost poems to great acclaim.

 In 1908, right before he was due to exhibit a large number of new water garden paintings in Paris, impressionist master Claude Monet destroyed them all.
 The paintings had taken three years to create and the exhibition had already been advertised and curated, but when Monet reviewed his handiwork he felt it was wanting.
 Grabbing a knife and a paint brush, he attacked the canvases, ruining at least 15 large paintings.

 This was not the only time Monet took such drastic action.
-A perfectionist by nature, as death approached Monet enlisted the help of his step-daughter Blanche and destroyed up to 60 canvases that he had stored in his studio, and which he did not want to represent his legacy.
+As death approached, Monet—a perfectionist by nature—enlisted the help of his step-daughter Blanche and destroyed up to 60 canvases that he had stored in his studio, and which he did not want to represent his legacy.

 Gerard Manley Hopkins was one of the most innovative Victorian poets, but his greatest success came after his death.
-Unfortunately Hopkins’s earliest works were forever lost after the poet burned them in 1868 upon becoming a Jesuit, wishing to devote his energies to religion rather than art.
-For seven years he turned his back on writing, until in 1875 Hopkins was inspired by the shipwreck of the Deutschland, during which five nuns were drowned.
+Unfortunately, Hopkins’s earliest works were forever lost after the poet burned them in 1868 when he became a Jesuit; he wished to devote his energies to religion rather than art.
+For seven years, he turned his back on writing, until, in 1875, Hopkins was inspired by the shipwreck of the Deutschland, during which five nuns were drowned.
 As a result he composed one of his most (posthumously) famous poems, The Wreck of the Deutschland, and returned to writing.

 Aubrey Beardsley was a talented Art Nouveau illustrator who is perhaps best known for his illustrations for Oscar Wilde’s play Salome (1894).
 Beardsley’s innovative adaption of the style of art used in traditional Japanese woodcuts earned him many admirers, but he was equally criticized for his use of the grotesque and his links with the Decadent art movement.
 Plagued by tuberculosis, Beardsley was consumed by his work and went on to edit four editions of the quarterly arts journal The Yellow Book.

-Unfortunately for Beardsley, after Oscar Wilde’s trial for indecency the public was gripped by a moral panic and, in part due to his association with Wilde, he was sacked from The Yellow Book.
-Beardsley moved to France for his health but succumbed to tuberculosis aged just 25.
-Before he died, Beardsley wrote to his publisher Leonard Smithers begging him to destroy his erotic drawings on his death.
-Fortunately Smithers ignored the request and Beardsley’s wonderful art survived.
+Unfortunately for Beardsley, after Wilde’s trial for indecency, the public was gripped by a moral panic and, in part due to his association with Wilde, he was sacked from The Yellow Book.
+Beardsley moved to France for his health but succumbed to tuberculosis when he was just 25.
+Before he died, Beardsley wrote to his publisher Leonard Smithers begging him to destroy his erotic drawings upon his death.
+Fortunately, Smithers ignored the request, and Beardsley’s wonderful art survived.

-Francis Bacon was one of the most influential artists of the 20th century.
-His work was challenging, often playing with religious imagery and pushing the boundaries of acceptability.
-In 1944 Bacon destroyed many of his early surrealist works, believing that they did not express his worldview.
-This started a theme of destruction whereby Bacon was unafraid of destroying any work he did not feel matched up to his expectations.
-(In his later years he did express some regret at the loss of some of his work, which in retrospect he felt did have some merit.)
-Fortunately Bacon was a very prolific artist and although he ruined countless works, many more survived.
-When he died in 1992 it is said that over 100 ruined works of art were found in his studio.
+One of the most influential artists of the 20th century, Francis Bacon’s work was challenging, often playing with religious imagery and pushing the boundaries of acceptability.
+In 1944, Bacon destroyed many of his early surrealist works, believing that they did not express his worldview.
+This started a theme of destruction in which Bacon was unafraid of destroying any work he felt didn’t match up to his expectations.
+(In his later years, he did express some regret at the loss of some of his work, which in retrospect he felt did have some merit.)
+Fortunately, Bacon was a very prolific artist, and although he ruined countless works, many more survived.
+When he died in 1992 it’s said that over 100 ruined works of art were found in his studio.